Patrick McGrath (Irish republican): S Plan

 In 1938 MacGrath was the IRA’s Adjutant general and oversaw the bombing/sabotage campaign in England from the IRA GHQ.
 MacGrath worked on planning the "English Campaign" or "S-Plan" which targeted the civil, economic, and military infrastructure of the United Kingdom (specifically England).
 MacGrath was reputed to be one of the principal instructors in bomb making for this campaign.
 Two week classes were conducted in Dublin by Seamus O'Donovan and Paddy MacGrath.
 This bombing campaign took place from January 1939 to March 1940 involved approximately 300 explosions resulting in 10 deaths, 96 wounded and substantial damage to English infrastructure.
 As a result of the bombings in England, in 1939 the Irish government increased pressure on the IRA leading to MacGrath's arrest and quick execution.

-Second arrest and hunger strike
+Arrest and Hunger Strike

 MacGrath was arrested on 22 October 1939 and went on hunger strike that same day, vowing that he would have his freedom or die.

-Interned in Arbour Hill Prison under the Offences against the State Acts 1939–1998, MacGrath went on hunger strike.
-On 15 November 1939 was removed to Jervis Street Hospital and on 4 December 1939 (after 43 days without food) escaped from the hospital with the assistance of a Republican sympathiser on the staff of the hospital.
+Interned in Arbour Hill Prison under the Offences against the State Acts 1939–1998, MacGrath remained on hunger strike.
+On 15 November 1939 he was removed to Jervis Street Hospital and on 4 December 1939 (after 43 days without food) escaped from the hospital with the assistance of a Republican sympathizer on the staff of the hospital.
 Three days later the government filed a request for non prosecution (Nolle prosequi) at Special Criminal Court.